pbiggar/phc/doc/manual/gettingstarted.rst

 Compiling a Plugin
 ------------------

-	To get up and running, we'll first write "hello world" plugin that does nothing except print a string.
-Create a new directory, say :file:`~/myplugins` and create a new file
+To get up and running, we'll first write a "hello world" plugin that does nothing except print a string.
+Create a new directory, say :file:`~/myplugins` and create a new file :file:`helloworld.cpp`:
-	:file:`helloworld.cpp`:

 .. sourcecode:: c++